ON DEATH AND DREAMING

 Horst Antes, Willi Baumeister, Karl H. Hödicke, Karin Kneffel, Walter Stöhrer, Cornelius Völker

-Figur – so nennen wir unsere Ausstellung mit Werken von Horst Antes, Willi Baumeister, Karl Horst Hödicke, Karin Kneffel, Walter Stöhrer und Cornelius Völker.
+Figur – that is the name we have given to our exhibition featuring works by Horst Antes, Willi Baumeister, Karl H. Hödicke, Karin Kneffel, Walter Stöhrer und Cornelius Völker

 As part of Gallery Weekend 2023, we open our second solo exhibition of artist Thomas Müller (*1959).
 Müller’s pictorial worlds are complex abstract arrangements that quite naturally elude common pattern of interpretation.
 His compositions are comprised of crystalline, woven, undulating, planar, taut and floating creations.